 Considering the long-term impact of this attack, this incident will not have a long-lasting effect on Okta.
 Okta will use a ton of money on analytics, instrumentation and develop a strong security posture.

 Impact on Microsoft customers from Lapsus$ Group:

 Microsoft explained that viewing source code does not lead to risk elevation, and secrecy of code cannot be the security measure to protect it.
 Microsoft was already aware of the compromised account and was investigating before the Lapsus$ announcement.
 It moved swiftly and interrupted the bad actor in the middle of the operation.
 This resulted in limiting the impact.

-UK Teen Living with Mom is Suspected Lapsus$ Mastermind!
+UK Teen Living with Mom is the Suspect of Lapsus$ Mastermind!

 Surprisingly, when tech companies investigated the notorious activities, the culprit turned out to be a 16-year-old teenager from Oxford, England.
-It is believed that the English boy is behind most of the intrusions.
-The teen uses the online title “White” and “breachbase.”
-He has advanced hacking skills that researchers believe to be automated activity.
+It is believe that the English boy is behind most of the intrusions.
+The teen uses the online title “White” and “breach base.”
+He has advance hacking skills that researchers believe to automate activity.

 Bloomberg got the lead to track down the hacker’s personal information, including the home address details.
 The woman at the door told the outlet via an intercom system that she was the hacker’s mother and unaware of her son’s ties with the Lapsus$ hacker group.

 The woman then rejected all the interview requests on behalf of her son, saying she planned to report the situation to the police.
 Bloomberg had to withhold the suspected hacker’s name because he is a minor, and authorities have yet to charge him with the cybercrime.

 SCOOP: A 16 year old living in his mother’s house in Oxford, England is suspected to be the mastermind behind many of the hacks conducted by hacking group Lapsus$, per multiple sources involved in various investigations of the hacking group.
 Full story to follow.